Graduate Diversity Excellence Fellowship

-- The Master’s Diversity Fellowship provides two years of funding for domestic master’s students enrolling for the first time in a master’s program in Summer or Fall 2017.
+- The Master’s Diversity Excellence Fellowship provides two years of funding for domestic master’s students enrolling for the first time in a master’s program in Summer or Fall 2018.
 OGAPS will provide a $13,000 stipend per year for two years and $10,000 for tuition and fees per year for two years, with the nominating department mandated to provide an assistantship* of a minimum of 25 % FTE at the department’s standard assistantship rate.
 If the department provided assistantship is 50% FTE, it must also include payment for health insurance equivalent to the student health insurance plan.
 If the department provided assistantship is 25% FTE, OGAPS will provide reimbursement to the student for the cost of personal health insurance coverage equivalent to the student health insurance plan.

 - For both the master’s and doctoral level awards, work effort for the assistantship should be consistent with FTE (e.g. standard work effort for 25% FTE equals 10 hours/week).

 - Some exceptions may be approved by OGAPS for a department/program to offer a scholarship instead of an assistantship.
 The scholarship, at a minimum, must be equivalent to a 25% FTE at the department's standard assistantship rate.
 In those cases, the department/program must also provide payment for the student health insurance plan.
 The request to offer a scholarship instead of an assistantship must be submitted to and approved by OGAPS before the nomination is submitted.

 Guidelines for Nomination

 - Nominators must submit the student’s ApplyTexas, EngineeringCAS, or Apply Yourself application materials and a two-page letter of nomination that provides an evaluation of the applicant’s 1) past superior academic performance, 2) relevant experiences outside the classroom, and 3) other indicators of future success; and, finally, 4) how this applicant can contribute to diversity in the nominating department/program and to his/her future profession.

-- The attached Diversity Fellowship guidelines above includes a checklist of items that MUST be included when you submit your nomination packet.
+- The attached Diversity Excellence Fellowship guidelines above includes a checklist of items that MUST be included when you submit your nomination packet.
 Reviewing these now will assist you as you prepare for the IGPS submittal process.
-The deadline for submitting Diversity Fellowship nominations is 5 p.m., February 3, 2017.
+The deadline for submitting Diversity Excellence Fellowship nominations is 5 p.m., February 1, 2019.